Updated policies 8/20/2024:

 ~Fabric and project selections~

-Beginners will complete a selection of assigned projects first that will cover basic skills.
-These may not be the students first choice but help in the learning process and build the foundation for advanced projects-including clothing.
-As student advances, we will then move on to projects with the students input skill level in mind.
+Beginners will work through a selection of assigned projects first that will cover basic skills.
+These may not be the student’s first choice but it's necessary for the learning process to build the foundation for advanced projects-including clothing.
+As student advances, we will then move on to projects with the student’s input in mind.